fastmode/fastmode.github.io/_posts/2018-02-13-heroku-upgrade-database-from-dev-to-basic.markdown

 ### Promote Your New Database

-After this completed, you will need to promote your new Basic database.
+After this completes, you will need to promote your new Basic database.
 You can do this by running `heroku pg:promote <name of new basic database>`.

 ```
 Dev/espera/espera-app  master ✔